davekilian/primer/basic/circuits.md

 If you've ever popped a balloon or vented a pressure cooker, you've experienced the tendency of air to equalize in pressure: if you give high-pressure air a way to move to lower pressure it will &mdash; sometimes explosively!
 High pressure air is just air where the atoms are tightly packed, so another way of describing this phenomenon is that tightly-packed air will spread out if you give it room to.

 Electrons, the particles that make up electricity, do something similar: if you have a bunch of tightly-packed electrons and give them room to spread out, they will.
 Circuits use this to move electrons through the wire in a consistent direction.
 To make this work, we set up a power source where one end (the negative terminal) is densely packed with electrons; the other end (the positive terminal) is more loosely packed.
-Then we connect both terminals with a wire, giving the densely packed electrons room to expand (into the positive terminal), so they do, flowing along the wire in the process:
+Then we connect both terminals with a wire, giving the densely packed electrons room to expand (into the positive terminal), flowing along the wire in the process:

 > Same diagram, but now we label the terminals in terms of their potential and use arrows to show the flow of electrons

-Much of the study of electrical engineering and circuit design is to find interesting things you can do with this predictable flow of electrons.
-There are quite a few interesting things it turns out you can do; notably, build computers!

-## Terms for Circuits
+Then all that's left to do is figure out interesting things we can stick in this circuit (passing electrons through them), and stuff you accomplish by doing this (like building calculators and computers!)

-Physicists and engineers who study electronics have terms to describe the flow of electrons:
+Physicists and engineers who study electricity and circuits have terms to describe the flow of electrons:

 Any time you count electrons, that quantity is called **charge**.
 Charge is measured in **Coulombs**, which are abbreviated $C$.
-We won't end up talking much about charge or Coulombs at the level of detail we're going to look at circuits.

-**Current** refers to the movement of electrons; if you want to measure the rate at which electrons are moving, you're measuring **amperage**.
+**Current** refers to the movement of electrons.
+If you want to measure the rate at which electrons are moving, you're measuring **amperage**.
 The name derives from the corresponding unit of measurement: **amperes**, often shortened to **amp** or abbreviated $A$.
 In the context of electrical circuits, amperage is typically used to describe the number of electrons which through the circuit (from the negative terminal to the positive terminal) every second.

-Any time you talk about a difference in charges, that quantity is often called **voltage**; like with amperage, the name 'voltage' derives from the corresponding unit of measurement: **volts** ($V$).
-Volts measure differences in **electrical potential**, which is analogous to measuring differences in air pressure in our example earlier.
+Any time you're talking about differences in charge or current in different parts of a circuit, you inevitably end up talking about **voltage**; like with amperage, the name 'voltage' comes from the unit of measurement: **volts** ($V$).
+Voltage is a bit tricky to define crisply, but it effectively measures the tendency of electrons to move from one point to another, like measuring the differences in air pressure that causes air to want to move from higher to lower pressure.

+You always talk about voltage *between* two points, which on a circuit, means the voltage between two circuit elements connected by a wire.
+We often talk about voltages of or along wires in a circuit, for brevity, when what we really mean is the voltage between the two things the wire connects.
+For example, in the simple example circuit from the beginning of this section, there's a nonzero voltage between the negative and positive terminals of the power source; if that voltage is $V$, then we say there's a voltage of $V$ along the only wire in our circuit:

+> Same diagram, but label the wire with a voltage $V$

+Voltage becomes important in circuit design once you start talking about **junctions**, which are points in the circuit where one wire splits, or multiple wires join:

+> Diagram

+At a junction that splits one wire into multiple output wires, how is charge distributed?
+One simple thing we can say is there are only so many electrons passing through the input line per second, so the total current among all the output wires must equal that of the input wire.

 In general, increasing the voltage of a circuit's power source causes the amperage to rise, because the additional 'pressure' pushes more electrons through the wire faster.
 However, the amperage also depends on the absolute level of charge at each terminal of the power source: adding more charge while keeping the voltage the same also increases amperage.

+Based on this relationship between voltage and amperage, we now see what happens when you split a wire in a circuit into two:

+> Diagram showing a wire on the left split into two wires on the right, labeling each wire with a voltage $V_1$ and $V_2$

+In this situation, each output gets a share of the electrons passing through the input wire, and each wire's share is proportional to the wire's voltage.
+So, if $V_2 = 3 * V_1$, then $1/4$ of the current will pass through wire 1, and the other $3/4$ passes through wire 2.

+If $V_2$ is much, much greater than $V_1$, then pretty much all of the current will pass through $V_2$.
+Circuit designers routline use this fact by hooking up a wire to another type of circuit element called a **ground**:

+> Same diagram, but now wire 2 is hooked up to a ground

+A ground has no charge, and have a very large amount of room for electrons to expand into; as such, the voltage between the negative terminal of the power source and the ground is enormous, causing all of the current to run to the ground (wire 2) and approxmiately not to run through the other fork in the split (wire 1).

+We will use this phenomenon later while designing our calculator.

+To summarize our understanding of circuits so far, we defined:

+* A **power source** with a **positive terminal** and a **negative terminal**, with a voltage between the terminals
+* A **wire**, sometimes called a **line**, which provide a path for electrons to flow
+* A **circuit**, which consists of at least one power source, and connects everything into a loop using wires
+* A **junction**, which either splits an input line into one or more output lines or joins one or more input lines into a single output line
+* A **ground**, which provides a very large capacity to soak up electrons, such that the voltage between the ground and anything connected to it is effectively infinite

+Feeling good with circuits so far?
+Then let's kick it up a notch:

 ## Digital Circuits and the Transistor